sourcelabs-nl/kotlin/README.md

 Constant declaration.
 This has a few limitations, as the value has to be:

-- Top-level in a file
+- Top-level in a file;
-- String or primitive
+- Value has to be a string or a primitive;
-- Can't declare custom getter
+- Can't declare custom getter for the property.

 ```kotlin
 const val path = "/api/users" // Compile time constant